robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 We used a temporal multilayer network to assess the seasonality of caribou sociality.
-Multilayer networks consisted of the social association between 21 individuals across 20 ordinal sample periods of 35-36 days taken from the entire study period.
-Social associations were defined by spatiotemporal overlap of individuals within 5 minutes and 50
+Multilayer networks consisted of the social associations between 21 individuals across 20 ordinal sample periods of 35-36 <!--QW: why 35-36 and not just 35 or 36?--> days taken from the entire study period.
+Social associations were defined by spatiotemporal overlap of individuals within 5 minutes and 50 m.
-m.
 In each time window, we calculated individual graph strength and multidegree, and across the series of networks, we calculated edge overlap to determine proportion of total edges observed in each time window.

 #### Number of observations